Muhallab/Simple-Parking-Lot-Application/README.md

 # Parking-Lot-Application
-This parking lot application is build based on the follwoing requirements:
+This parking lot application is built based on the follwoing requirements:

 -The parking lot should have multiple floors where customers can park their cars.